Pacific-salmon-assess/SalmonLRP_WCVI_CK/README.md

 'inletTau' object providing inlet-specific tau estimates.

 *Required for*: File of inputs for projections 'samSimInputs/CUpars_AllExMH.csv'.
 Tau values and the mean proportions of age by CU/inlet are manually input into samSimInputs/CUpars_AllExMH.csv.
+See step (8) below.

 **Step 5)** Calculate aggregate spawner abundances summed across indicators (except major hatchery facilities) to inlets, used to estimate pairwise correlations in abundances between inlets required for projections (see Step 6 below).
 The summed spawner abundances are calculated in the 'Watershed-Area-Model' repository.